GYG-be/gyg-be.github.io/Basics.md

 ---
 There are BASICS you should come back to and work on again and again ... it's a matter of "sharpening the saw" ... building proficiency with tools that you already use enough so that better knowledge will make your daily workflow more and more efficient.

-The most BASIC thing of all is to develop your OWN reading list of 25 BASICS ... you should READ a LOT and YOUR [reading list](http://markbruns.github.io/ReadingList/) matters.
+The most BASIC thing of all is to develop your OWN list of 25 BASIC tools ...
+YOU should be in control of sharpening your own saw ... in the same way, that you should READ a LOT and developing YOUR [reading list](http://markbruns.github.io/ReadingList/) matters for *controlling the content in your projector*.
 Of course, you can copy mine if you really want, but you should realize that you are copying from *the slow, wierd old guy* in the back of the of the class.

 1. [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction), [ECMAScript®](https://tc39.github.io/ecma262/), [Typescript](https://www.typescriptlang.org/docs/tutorial.html) and [Node.JS](https://nodejs.org/en/docs/).
 2. HTML, CSS and other front-end development technologies as well as back-end technologies necessary for [full-stack web development tools](https://www.lynda.com/learning-paths/Web/become-a-full-stack-web-developer) which are increasingly necessary for anyone serious about data visualization and [data-driven documents](https://d3js.org/)